Rumpunzel/rpg-thingy/rules/assets.md

 ## Off-Label Usage

 When using an asset for with skill other than its intended purpose, its rating is considered to be **1** for that test
 If the asset is a masterpiece, instead its rating is considered to be the asset's masterpiece rating for.
+This may result in the asset not being considered a masterpiece for this test.

 When using an asset with an [Attribute](character#attributes) other than its intended purpose, it always degrades, even if it is a masterpiece.
 If the asset already degraded, it degrades an additional time.